Nina Persson

 Nina Persson at Stockholm Pride-festival, July 2009.

-Nina Elisabet Persson (/sv/; born 6 September 1974) is the lead singer and lyricist for the Swedish rock band The Cardigans.
-She also has worked as a solo artist, releasing two albums as A Camp and one under her own name, and has appeared as a guest artist with several other acts.
+Nina Elisabet Persson (/sv/; born 6 September 1974) is a Swedish musician who is the lead singer and lyricist of the rock band The Cardigans.
+She has also released two albums as A Camp and one under her own name, and has appeared as a guest artist with other acts.

 Career

 Persson made her acting debut in the film Om Gud vill which was released in 2006.

 She appears on the Manic Street Preachers song "Your Love Alone Is Not Enough", which reached #2 on the UK chart, on the album Send Away the Tigers.
 She also features on the 2009 Sparklehorse/Danger Mouse collaboration Dark Night of the Soul singing "Daddy's Gone".

 Persson's first solo album released under her own name, Animal Heart, was released on 10 February 2014 on the independent British record label Lojinx Records.

 In 2016, Persson appeared as a guest vocalist on the Local Natives song "Dark Days," singing the second verse.